 To give some background about this situation: Many of the people to whom Jesus was speaking were individuals who were trying to find contradictions in anything that Jesus said, in order to discredit his message.
 They were individuals who had already made up their minds - people who had closed their minds and hearts against the message of Jesus and were looking for any flaw, any seeming contradiction, any loophole they could find so that they could write him off.

 Not only that, they wanted to discredit Jesus publicly, in a public humiliation.
 They wanted to turn everyone away from the message of Jesus.
 His influence was becoming too great, his message was winning too many followers.
 Anything they could find in an attempt to discredit him was fair game in this battle.
 No stone was left unturned, no possible route of attack was left unexplored.
 If they could catch him in a contradiction, a mistake, or a wrong statement of some kind they could bring him down.

 So how did Jesus respond to such a crowd?
-First of all, he gave wise and powerful answers to a series of questions that they had proposed to him, so that they failed in their attempts to catch him in a contradiction or a misstatement.
+First of all, he gave wise answers to a series of questions that they had proposed to him, so that they failed in their attempts to catch him in a contradiction or a misstatement.
 They were unable to trap him, unable to cause him to stumble in what he said.

 Then he proposed some questions of his own to the crowd.

 To provide a brief background to these questions proposed by Jesus: In the Old Testament there were two strongly contrasting streams of thought that could be found concerning the promised Messiah.
 One stream of thought pointed to a very earthly Messiah.
 The other pointed to a heavenly figure, a heavenly Messiah.

 The earthly Messiah was going to be a "son of David."
 He was going to be a literal flesh and blood descendant of King David of the Old Testament.